 Socrates has long been considered the father of modern education.
 He believed that as self-learners we must first admit to our ignorance and realise that there is a world of knowledge ready to be accessed, but only once we can accept that we don’t already know everything.
 We must also accept that what we do ‘know’ might not be as correct as we think.
-The Socratic Method encourages students to ask questions, think critically and come to their own conclusions.
+The Socratic Method of education encourages students to ask questions, think critically and come to their own conclusions.

 I believe that modern educational frameworks such as those offered by the IB have been inspired, knowingly or unknowingly, by the Socratic approach.
 The educator’s role is to inspire and give students opportunities for the exploration of their skills and knowledge, rather than to lecture.
 Learning should be led by the learner and students should be able to express what they have learned as an individual and in their own unique way.